tlhpaul/CIS537_2018Fall/README.md

 ```
 export PATH=~/anaconda3/bin:$PATH
 ```
-Then you should be able to do
+Then do the following the create and activate the environment
 ```
 conda env create -f environment.yml
 ```